Description:

 Source of Object: Donated by Dave Williams, ALS.

-Notes: The Society has only one in their collection.
+Notes: The Society has only one of this make in its collection.

 References: Visit article A Dying Art – Drafting becomes Impersonal for additional information.